IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 ***
 ## <a name="migrate"></a>Migrating from v0.0.x to v1.x.x
-The interface to your chaincode functions has changed!
+The interface to your chaincode functions has changed in v1.0.0 from v0.0.13!
 It is only a minor syntax change that should make it more clear to newcomers.
 All invocation functions can now be found under `chaincode.invoke` and all query functions can be found under `chaincode.query`.